sviridov/anaphora-elixir/README.md

 #### aand

 Evaluates each clause one at a time and binds result to `it`.
-As soon as any clause evaluates to `nil` (or `false`), and returns `nil` without evaluating the remaining clauses.
+As soon as any clause evaluates to `nil` (or `false`), `aand` returns `nil` without evaluating the remaining clauses.
 If all clauses but the last evaluate to true values, `aand` returns the results produced by evaluating the last clause:

 ```elixir
 defmodule Notification do